sud0n1m/iamnotaprogrammer.com/_posts/2013-08-26-jekyll-static-sites-2013.md

 One of the best parts of Jekyll is that there are tons of plugins for it.
 Like this [Sitemap generator](https://github.com/kinnetica/jekyll-plugins) that will help Google index your site.

-## Compass and SaaS for design
+## Compass and Sass for design

 You can run two terminal windows when you're developing.
-One is auto-generating your jekyll site.
-The other is  generating your CSS from SaaS
+One is auto-generating your Jekyll site.
+The other is using [Comapss](http://compass-style.org) to generate your CSS from [Sass](http://sass-lang.com)

 ![Two windows](https://www.evernote.com/shard/s28/sh/4d258233-e776-421d-a4d0-8f89ebfe2501/49c7c9d43d9f61379623f476663e3086/res/89d2cd85-aa98-4069-966f-2757ffd1e4cc/skitch.png)

-By now you know Twitter Bootstrap, but also consider using the sass versions of [Zurb's Foundation](http://foundation.zurb.com/), or Thoughtbot's [Bourbon](http://bourbon.io/) and [Bourbon Neat](http://neat.bourbon.io/) when building your static site.
+By now you know Twitter Bootstrap, but also consider using the Sass versions of [Zurb's Foundation](http://foundation.zurb.com/), or Thoughtbot's [Bourbon](http://bourbon.io/) and [Bourbon Neat](http://neat.bourbon.io/) when building your static site.

 ## Pow for displaying static content